 Make a Plan

 Make sure everyone at school who's around your child -- teachers, aides, administrators -- is trained to recognize an anaphylactic reaction and know what to do.
+They should not hesitate to use an epinephrine autoinjector, even if they are uncertain that the reaction is actually allergy related.
+Using the pen will do less harm than waiting.

 Tell teachers, nurses, and other school staff about your child’s allergies.
 Work with the school and your allergist to create a detailed allergy plan.
 Many schools already have the outline in place.
 You just need to fill out the forms and have your doctor sign them.